cgsdfc/abs2imc.pytorch/docs/formula-en.md

 ### 2.1 Learning an inter-view consensus sparse subspace matrix for the complete subset

-Since each sample of the complete subset possesses all the view, the learned $Z_a$ is the consensus subspace cross the views, which fuses information from different views.
+Since each sample of the complete subset possesses all the views, the learned $Z_a$ is the consensus subspace across the views, which fuses information from different views.

 $$
 \min \sum_{v=1}^V \left\Vert Z_a^{(v)} A^{(v)} - A^{(v)} \right\Vert _F^2 + \lambda \left\Vert Z_a^{(v)} - Z_a \right\Vert _F^2 \\